JanBur96/JanBur96/README.md

 ### Do you have any cool projects you can show us 🤓?

-If have a lot of projects, since I'm using them to learn!
+If have plenty of projects, since that's how I learn - by doing projects!
 Well... are they cool?
-I don't know I let you decide:
+I don't know you can check them out for yourself and decide:

 * My own Website (🚧).
 * Exchange Rate Calculator (✅).
 * Rock-Paper-Scissors Game (✅).
 * Tic-Tac-Toe Game (✅).

-I also have Design projects!
+I likewise have Design projects!
 You can view them on my website.

-_Just because some projects are finished for now it doesn't mean that they're completely finished.
-Some projects may still have some bugs to fix and of course you also could add some new features!_
+_Just because some projects are finished for now, it doesn't mean that they're completely finished.
+Certain projects may still have bug fixes left and of course, could also have added some new features to them!__

 ---